Fort William in the West Highlands of Scotland - From garrison town to Outdoor Capital

 Spean Lodge Country House

 This 4 Star GOLD B&B sits in 2 acres of landscaped and wooded grounds above the River Spean in Spean Bridge.
 Just 9 miles from Fort William and Ben Nevis, it's ideal for exploring The Great Glen, Loch Ness, Isle of Skye and Cairngorms National Park.
 Enjoy stunning mountain scenery, outdoor activities and wildlife spotting.
 Tastefully furnished with antiques and original paintings, the lodge has 3 ensuite rooms (double, twin, family).
 Relax in the guest lounge with views towards the Nevis range of mountains.
 Enjoy breakfast in the elegant dining room overlooking the garden.
-OPEN from late July.
+BOOK NOW

 This 4 Star GOLD B&B is in a beautiful hillside setting overlooking Loch Lochy midway between Fort William (15 miles) and Loch Ness (18 miles).
 Ideal for touring the Highlands & Skye or exploring a range of outdoor activities.
 Relax in one of 3 ensuite bedrooms (double/twin) and enjoy breakfast overlooking the loch.
-10% discount when you stay for 3 or more nights in 2020.
-OPEN from August 2020.
+10% discount when you stay for 3 or more nights.
+BOOK NOW

 This 4 Star B&B with stunning views sits on the shores of Loch Linnhe between Glencoe and Fort William.
 Relax in the spectacular scenery of mountains and lochs of the West Highlands.
 Ben Nevis, Isle of Skye, Ardnamurchan, Isle of Mull, Oban are all within easy reach.
 Choice of 3 kingsize / superking ensuite rooms (one with private outdoor patio with secluded seating area).
-OPEN from end July 2020.
+BOOK NOW